nephio-project/docs/install-guide/ExploreSandbox.md

 ## Base Components

 The following base components are installed on the kind management cluster.
-Base components are standard components in the k8s ecosystem, which Nephio uses out of the box.
+Base components are the infrastructure components that are needed for the Nephio sandbox, which Nephio uses out of the box.
+In real-world installations, alternative components that provide the same functionality may be used.

 | Component    | Purpose                                                            |
 | ------------ | -------------------------------------------------------------------|